Delia Hill in 1902

 Sallie recalled sitting in the foot of the buggy when Delia and Radford drove to town.
 A mule pulled the buggy but once became afraid and almost ran away, a real scare for young Sallie.
 A favorite place to shop was Walter Bailey’s Store.
 This was one mile south of Highway 42 on Beulahtown Road.

-One of Delia's daughters stayed with her during the day and Bill, just 7 years old was there at night.
+One of Delia's daughters stayed with her during the day and Bill, just 7 years old, was there at night.
 Delia continued to have trouble walking.
-Finally she was just sitting.
-Red not only farmed by helped raise the children.
+Finally, she was just sitting.
+Red not only farmed but helped raise the children.

 Delia decided to move her church membership to Mt.
 Zion Missionary Baptist Church.
 She continued to farm with her children’s help.